taneresme/te.android.practices/README.md

 * Author is a NOT NULL, text (or String) column
 * Genre is a text (or String) column
 * Year is an integer column

+## Homework-11

+Rewrite the Hydration app with the same functionality using the JobScheduler API instead of the Firebase JobDispatcher as the JobScheduling framework.